 The Apostle Paul

-Who is the Apostle Paul?
+Who was the Apostle Paul?

 The Apostle Paul testifies to having personally met Jesus Christ while walking to the town of Damascus, which is when he was known by his Jewish name "Paul" ans was associated with persecuting Christians.